sophieboyle1/Emerging-Technologies-Assessment/README.md

 5. [Eliza Chatbot](#eliza-chatbot)
 6. [References](#references)

 ---

 ### Overview

--For my Emerging Technologies Project, I worked on two key components - a trigram language model and an implementation of the ELIZA chatbot.
+- **For my Emerging Technologies Project, I worked on two key components - a trigram language model and an implementation of the ELIZA chatbot.**
--The first part of the project involved creating a third-order letter approximation model.
+- **The first part of the project involved creating a third-order letter approximation model.
 Using text data from public domain English texts from Project Gutenberg, I analyzed patterns of three consecutive characters to better understand the structure of written English.
-The model generates text based on these patterns, producing outputs that resemble natural English.
+The model generates text based on these patterns, producing outputs that resemble natural English.**
--The second part of the project was building a modern version of the classic ELIZA chatbot.
+- **The second part of the project was building a modern version of the classic ELIZA chatbot.
 This involved creating a responsive chatbot in JavaScript.
 ELIZA responds to user input using pre-defined patterns and reflections, making the interaction feel conversational.
-I also deployed the chatbot using GitHub Pages, making it accessible online.
+I also deployed the chatbot using GitHub Pages, making it accessible online.**

 ### ELIZA Chatbot